grantrostig/combinatorics/README.md

 # combinatorics
 Simple combinatorics functions and associated tools written in modern c++.
 This is not production grade code.

+Other code comes relates to error bounds

-Note: you will need to include some c++ headers and other things may be broken alos.
+Note: you will need to include some c++ headers and other things may be broken also.